Yubico/webauthn-sign-kem-extensions/README.md

 rely on a trusted external party to verify the attestation for `P`.

+### Considerations for discoverable keys

+Although these extensions may be used with discoverable keys, they do not support usage with an empty `allowCredentials`, for the following reasons:

+- The `sign` extension may be used to sign arbitrary data, but its intended use is for signing data that is meaningful on its own.
+This is unlike a random authentication challenge, which may be meaningless on its own and is used only to guarantee that an authentication signature was generated recently.
+In order to sign meaningful data, the RP must first know what is to be signed, and thus presumably must also first know which key is to be used for signing.
+Thus, the signing use case is largely incompatible with the anonymous authentication challenge use case.

+- The `keyAgreement` extension may be used to derive encryption keys, but in order to do so the RP needs to supply the key derivation parameters for the ciphertext in question.

+  For example, say an RP wishes to allow a user to log in and immediately decrypt a ciphertext downloaded from the user's account.
+The RP does not know which ciphertext is to be decrypted before the user is identified, and thus cannot diversify the key derivation parameters by ciphertext or even by user.
+  The RP would have to use the same key agreement keypair for _all_ key agreements performed, and could not feasibly replace this key.
+The encryption could not be done on the client side, since the RP's shared key agreement private key would enable any user to decrypt any other user's ciphertexts.
+  Thus it would be better for that RP to use server-side access control instead.

+In conclusion: the RP almost certainly needs to identify the user before performing a signing or key agreement operation, by the nature of these operations.
+Thus the restriction to non-empty `allowCredentials` is unlikely to impose any additional restriction in practice, but does enable support for stateless authenticator implementations.

 ### Notation

 The following notation is used throughout this document: